liferay/liferay-ckeditor/README.md

 cp -R $PATH_TO_LOCAL_LIFERAY_CKEDITOR_REPO modules/node_modules/
 ```

+And resetting the changes in the `package.json` and `yarn.lock` files on the `frontend-editor-ckeditor-web` module caused by running `yarn add`.

 ### Publishing the liferay-ckeditor package to NPM

 After successfully building and testing you can publish to NPM.